raccoongang/azure-media-player-transcripts-plugin/README.md

 # azure-media-player-transcripts-plugin

-Plugin to show transcripts on Azure Media Player
+Azure Media Player plugin which assignment is to transform available text tracks (captions/subtitles) into interactive transcripts.